 Lycaste Orchid Distribution, Habitat, and Ecology

 All known natural varieties of the stunning Lycaste Orchid share another common statistic.
 That’s the fact that they all evolved as endemic to the same part of the world.
 All of them evolved as mainly native to the dense forest regions of Central America and South America.

 The members of this genus grow in the wild throughout an extensive territorial range.
 Most notably, this extends from the country of Brazil, and to portions of Mexico, in North America.
 But, the plants also occur most commonly in warm, moist, tropical climates.

-Furthermore, within the impressive genus, the Lycaste Orchid also does something else of interest to those who study it.
+Within the impressive genus, the Lycaste Orchid also does something else of frequent interest to those who study it.
 That’s because the fabulous plants further split into two main groups.
-However, this trait remains somewhat common among plants.
+This trait remains somewhat common among plants, though.

 Meanwhile, the Macrophyllaes prefer a somewhat cooler temperature range of 60-80 F (15.6-26.7 C).
 But the relative humidity in both endemic regions nonetheless remains between 50-70%.
 The point at which the groups diverged remains a mystery.